mjang/vectara-docs/www/docs/welcome.md

 You've reached <Config v="names.product"/>'s documentation homepage.
 Choose a topic on the left to learn more.

-With a little preparation, Vectra can help you create a search interfaces that provides more help for your users.
+With a little preparation, Vectara can help you create a search interfaces that provides more help for your users.
 Follow along, as we show you how you can:

 - Upload your documentation through our API